Listed buildings in Scarborough (Stepney Ward)

 Stepney Ward is a ward in the town of Scarborough, North Yorkshire, England.
 It contains 16 listed buildings that are recorded in the National Heritage List for England.
 All the listed buildings are designated at Grade II, the lowest of the three grades, which is applied to "buildings of national importance and special interest".
-The parish is to the southwest of he centre of the town, and is mainly residential.
+The parish is to the southwest of the centre of the town, and is mainly residential.
 Most of the listed buildings are houses, some in terraces, with associated structures, and the others are four public houses.